-2 independent assessors approved by the EUIAS; one being a senior independent technical assessor will assess the apprentice.
-Their roles: One independent assessor will conduct the technical interview The senior independent assessor will have the casting vote in case of outcome disagreement.
-Technical Interview (based on the portfolio) structure Types of questions: The assessor will ask a set of questions to explore the apprentice's level of knowledge, skills and behaviours for completing activities in each scenario Standardised open questions will be asked based on the contents of the evidence in the portfolio Additional follow up questions are allowed, to seek clarification.
+Assessors 1 independent assessor approved by EUIAS.
+Technical Interview (based on the portfolio) structure Types of questions: • The assessor will ask a set of questions to explore the apprentice's level of knowledge, skills and behaviours for completing activities in each scenario • Standardised open questions will be asked based on the contents of the evidence in the portfolio • Additional follow up questions are allowed, to seek clarification.
 Locations: Employer's premises or a suitable venue for example a training provider's premises.
 Time: Typically last 2 hours and a maximum of two and a half hours.

-- conducted by 2 independent assessors

-- face to face or remote, as agreed

-- recorded in writing using the technical interview record template provided by the EUIAS

-- video recorded using relevant technology such as Microsoft Teams or an audio recording device

-- conducted under examination conditions

-The apprentice will have access to their portfolio of evidence throughout the technical interview.
-Portfolio:
+The Technical Interview will be: • conducted by 1 independent assessor • face to face or remote, as agreed • recorded in writing using the technical interview record template provided by the EUIAS • video recorded using relevant technology such as Microsoft Teams or an audio recording device • conducted under examination conditions The apprentice will have access to their portfolio of evidence throughout the technical interview.

-- The apprentice's Manager/Mentor will typically support the development of the evidence portfolio in accordance with company policy and procedures - See 'Portfolio of Evidence Requirements' guidance below on the content of evidence - The portfolio must contain sufficient evidence to in relation to each element of the standard covered by the technical interview.
-Typically, this will be contained in small number of job write-ups produced towards the end of the training periods - Although questioning will cover ALL the elements of the standard (listed below in this section of the Specification), they will prioritise areas according to what they see in the portfolio

-Marks allocated: The technical interview will be marked out of 100, the score will provide points towards the final grade.

-What topics will be covered?

-- The technical interview will focus on each knowledge and skills listed in the grading criteria in Section 3, and each question will relate to one of the following scenarios: - Scenario 1 Position, assemble, install and dismantle plant and equipment including calibration and configuration

-When will the Scenario 2 - Carry out planned, unplanned and preventative maintenance procedures including calibration and configuration Scenario 3 - Diagnose and determine the cause of faults and Replace, repair and/or remove components and ensure it is returned to operational condition For further details refer to 'Knowledge, Skills and Behaviours (KSBs) Coverage below pages 21 - 24.
-The portfolio of evidence: portfolio of evidence be referred to? will be reviewed by the independent assessor before the technical interview can be referred to by the apprentice to illustrate their answers Note: the portfolio of evidence is not directly assessed.
+Portfolio: The apprentice's Manager/Mentor will typically support the development of the evidence portfolio in accordance with company policy and procedures See 'Portfolio of Evidence Requirements' guidance below on the content of evidence The portfolio must contain sufficient evidence to in relation to each element of the standard covered by the technical interview.
+Typically, this will be contained in small number of job write-ups produced towards the end of the training periods Although questioning will cover ALL the elements of the standard (listed below in this section of the Specification), they will prioritise areas according to what they see in the portfolio Marks allocated: The technical interview will be marked out of 100, the score will provide points towards the final grade.
+What topics will be The technical interview will focus on each knowledge and skills covered? listed in the grading criteria in Section 3, and each question will relate to one of the following scenarios: Scenario 1 - Position, assemble, install and dismantle plant and equipment including calibration and configuration Scenario 2 - Carry out planned, unplanned and preventative maintenance procedures including calibration and configuration Scenario 3 - Diagnose and determine the cause of faults and Replace, repair and/or remove components and ensure it is returned to operational condition For further details refer to 'Knowledge, Skills and Behaviours (KSBs) Coverage below pages 27 - 32.
+When will the The portfolio of evidence: portfolio of will be reviewed by the independent assessor before the technical interview evidence be referred to? can be referred to by the apprentice to illustrate their answers 0 " Note: the portfolio of evidence is not directly assessed.
 Grading Fail, Pass, Merit or Distinction